 Addressing interference caused by IEEE 802.15.6ma to these existing systems, and interference from these existing standards with IEEE 802.15.6-2012[9].

-The IEEE 802.19 TAG has mandated that new wireless standards developed under IEEE 802 be accompanied by a Coexistence Assurance document.
+The IEEE 802.19 TAG has mandated that new wireless standards developed under IEEE 802 be accompanied by a Coexistence Assessment document.
 In [15][16], guidelines are provided for how coexistence can be quantified based on predicted packet error rates among IEEE 802 wireless devices.
 A detailed discussion of coexistence and coexistence methods can be found in IEEE Std 802.15.2-2003[17].

 Project P802.15.6ma is the latest revision of PHY and MAC of IEEE Std 802.15.6-2012[6].

-Hence, this coexistence assurance document is provided by the IEEE 802.15.6ma Task Group to satisfy the requirements of the IEEE 802.19 Task Group and IEEE 802 Executive Committee.
+Hence, this coexistence Assessmentdocument is provided by the IEEE 802.15.6ma Task Group to satisfy the requirements of the IEEE 802.19 Task Group and IEEE 802 Executive Committee.

 The IEEE 802.15 Task Group 6ma defines a Medium Access Control (MAC) layer and a PHY layer to enable Body Area Networks (BAN) used in, on, or around human and vehicle bodies.